with Mercer Mountain and

 uphill, keep to the right and uphill to continue climbing.
 (The left fork

 takes you down to the flood-control dam.
-Cross it and go around the pond
+Uphill from the "pond"

 Descending the eastern side of Mercer Hollow.

 0.0 L south downhill to underpass